-The key to BIT.TRIP Presents: Runner 2 is practice.
-If at first you don’t succeed, try and try again.
-You’ll come to appreciate these wise words as you grit your teeth and try, try, again to achieve that sweet rhythmic perfection found in Gaijin Games’s highly produced sequel.
+The key to Runner2 is practice.
+If at first, you don’t succeed, try and try again.
+You’ll come to appreciate these wise words as you grit your teeth and try, try, again to achieve that sweet rhythmic perfection found in Gaijin Games’ highly produced sequel.

-Raising the stakes in both quality and quantity, Runner 2 (or BIT.TRIP Presents: Runner 2 Future Legend of Rhythm Alien as goes its full self-indulgent title) embraces a vibrant fully 3D world, dropping the 8-bit splendour of its original.
-Backgrounds are lively with movement; small details glisten with personality, yet the focus on the foreground remains largely at the center stage as obstacles come into view.
+Raising the stakes in both quality and quantity, Runner2 (or BIT.TRIP Presents Runner2: Future Legend of Rhythm Alien as goes its full self-indulgent title) embraces a vibrant fully 3D world, dropping the 8-bit splendour of its original.
+Backgrounds are lively with movement; small details glisten with personality, yet the focus on the foreground remains largely at the centre stage as obstacles come into view.

 The series’ returning star Commander Video returns, jumping, ducking, and kicking his way through each level – every successful action resulting in a plinky, plonky chime.
 The result is a chip-tune symphony, one that reacts to your mishaps and builds in intensity as you near each finish line.